Contentful Paint

 Advantages and disadvantages of the Rockwell method

-• The test location must be completely free of all contamination (e.g. scale, foreign bodies or oil) in order to achieve a meaningful test result.
+• The test site must be absolutely clean and free from contamination such as scale, oil or foreign bodies to ensure a reliable test result.

 made with passion by GO.WEST GO.WEST Communications Gmbh Logo